Ask a doctor about a prescription for ETORICOXIB PENSA 90 mg FILM-COATED TABLETS

 What is osteoarthritis?

 Osteoarthritis is a disease of the joints.
-It causes the gradual breakdown of the cartilage that cushions the ends of the bones.
-This causes swelling (inflammation), pain, sensitivity, stiffness, and disability.
+It leads to the gradual breakdown of the cartilage that cushions the ends of the bones.
+This causes swelling (inflammation), pain, tenderness, stiffness, and disability.

 What is rheumatoid arthritis?